kstenerud/bonjson/bonjson.md

 Interoperability Considerations
 -------------------------------

 Because [JSON](#json-standards) is so weakly specified, there are numerous ways in which one implementation can become incompatible with another.
 [RFC 8259](https://www.rfc-editor.org/info/rfc8259) discusses many of these issues and how to mitigate them.
-It is recommended that any BONJSON implementation also follow their advice.
+BONJSON implementations **SHOULD** follow their advice.